enifeni/frontend-nanodegree-feedreader/README.md

 ## How to open this app

-Fork this repository, and/or clone it to you your local enviroment, and open the _index.html_ file.
+Fork this repository, and/or clone it to your local enviroment, and open the _index.html_ file.

 ## Built with